Division rings for group algebras of virtually compact special groups and $3$-manifold groups: Introduction

 \subsection{Comparison with the Lewin--Lewin division ring}

 In \cite{LewinLewinORTF}, Jacques and Tekla Lewin proved that if $k$ is a division ring and $G$ is a torsion-free one-relator group, then $kG$ embeds in a division ring, which we will denote $\overline{kG}$ and call the Lewin--Lewin division ring.
-This was the first proof that group algebras of torsion-free one-relator groups satisfy the Kaplansky zerodivisor conjecture; Brodski\u{\i}'s result stating that torsion-free one-relator groups are locally indicable \cite{BrodskiiOR} gives another proof.
+This was the first proof that group algebras of torsion-free one-relator groups satisfy the Kaplansky Zero Divisor Conjecture; Brodski\u{\i}'s result that torsion-free one-relator groups are locally indicable \cite{BrodskiiOR}--together with Higman's proof of the Zero Divisor Conjecture for locally indicable groups \cite[Theorem 12]{Higman_units}--gives another proof.

-With the proof of the Atiyah conjecture for locally indicable groups, we know that group algebras of torsion-free one-relator groups have Hughes-free embeddings in characteristic zero and \cref{thm:main} shows that there are Hughes-free embeddings of virtually compact special torsion-free one-relator groups in positive characteristic as well.
+With the proof of the Strong Atiyah Conjecture for locally indicable groups, we know that group algebras of torsion-free one-relator groups have Hughes-free embeddings in characteristic zero and \cref{thm:main} shows that there are Hughes-free embeddings of virtually compact special torsion-free one-relator groups in positive characteristic as well.
 It is thus natural to compare the constructions of Hughes-free division rings with the Lewin--Lewin division ring.
 In the final section, we prove the following.

 \begin{thm}[\cref{thm:LL_HF}] Let $G$ be a torsion-free one-relator group and let $k$ be a division ring such that $kG$ embeds into a Hughes-free division ring $\mathcal D_{kG}$.
 Then $\overline{kG} \cong \mathcal D_{kG}$ as $kG$-division rings. \end{thm}